erlisakulla/bdg-django-react-xp3/README.md

 - Edited the read me file to include the new changes
 - Wrote a shallow ROM testing at the Frontend
 - Added createGame API for instructor
+- Added step by step instructions for set up

-## Step by step instruction for set up
+## Step by step instructions for set up

 ```
 1. git clone https://github.com/lorenzorota/se-02-team-32.git